Identification of Latent Group Effects under Conditional Calibration: Introduction

 Our paper sits at the intersection of four strands of the literature.
 Within the \emph{misclassification} literature, \citet{lewbel2007} showed that average treatment effects are attenuated under misclassification of a binary regressor and proposed corrections; \citet{mahajan2006} obtained identification using an instrumental variable; \citet{kasahara2022} extended this to the endogenous case.
 Our setting is complementary: instead of observing a noisy binary label, the analyst observes a calibrated \emph{probability} for $G$, which changes both the identification argument and the identified object.

 The \emph{proxy variable and measurement error} literature \citep{hu2008,schennach2016} establishes nonparametric identification of full latent-variable distributions via rank conditions on integral operators.
 Our setting is more restrictive---we target only the scalar $\tau$---but our assumptions are correspondingly weaker and the identification formula is closed-form.
-The structure of our moment equation parallels the partially linear model \citep{robinson1988} and semiparametric IV \citep{newey1990}; the key departure is that the ``instrument'' is not an observable variable but a residual derived from a calibrated probability.
+The structure of our moment equation parallels the partially linear model \citep{robinson1988} and semiparametric IV \citep{newey1990}, and we emphasise that we claim no methodological novelty in the partialling-out algebra itself.
+The contribution lies elsewhere, in three statements that have no counterpart in a partially linear IV regression with an observable instrument.
+First, the first stage is \emph{derived}, not assumed: conditional calibration implies that the conditional covariance between the latent $G$ and the score $p$ equals the conditional variance of $p$ exactly, so the population first-stage slope is identically one (Lemma~\ref{lem:cov-gp})---there is no analogue of positing relevance for an instrument, and no first-stage coefficient to estimate.
+Second, the relevance condition $\Vs>0$ and its exact failure boundary are estimable from $(p,X)$ alone, before the outcome is touched; a first stage involving a latent regressor admits no such observable diagnostic.
+Third, at the boundary the failure is characterised constructively, with the observationally equivalent coefficients spanning an interval whose width is governed by the conditional outcome dispersion (Proposition~\ref{prop:failure}(b))---a partial-identification structure specific to the latent-indicator model---and away from the boundary the sharp sensitivity theory prices violations of calibration, the assumption that replaces instrument validity.
 Finally, the \emph{algorithmic fairness} literature \citep{kallus2022,chen2019} has studied disparity estimation with unobserved protected attributes under calibration-type assumptions; our contribution to that context is a formal identification-theoretic treatment with a closed-form formula and exact failure and sensitivity characterisations.

 The remainder of the paper is organised as follows.
-Section~\ref{sec:model} sets up the model.
+Section~\ref{sec:model} sets up the model and discusses how conditionally calibrated scores arise in practice.
 Section~\ref{sec:ident} proves identification and characterises failure.
 Section~\ref{sec:structural} distinguishes the structural coefficient from the marginal gap.
-Section~\ref{sec:inference} covers oracle inference and the plug-in estimator, including Neyman orthogonality.
+Section~\ref{sec:inference} covers oracle inference.
 Section~\ref{sec:robustness} develops robustness to calibration failure.
+Section~\ref{sec:feasible} treats feasible estimation, including Neyman orthogonality.
 Section~\ref{sec:mc} presents Monte Carlo evidence.
 Section~\ref{sec:discussion} discusses extensions and open directions.
 Section~\ref{sec:conclusion} concludes.
 The Appendix contains all proofs.